-Table 126: Discovery: Discovered Accounts toolbar
+Table 130: Discovery: Discovered Accounts toolbar

 Option Description ■ Manage Click Manage to change the status to managed for one or more selected accounts.
 Accounts that are managed by Safeguard for Privileged Passwords will be added to the asset's list of accounts and access request policies.
 The Discovery job may mark the accounts managed, or they can be selected and marked managed using this button.
 O Ignore Click O Ignore to set the Status to Ignore to prevent Safeguard for Privileged Passwords from managing the selected account.
 If the status of the account is None then the resulting status will be Ignored .
-If the status of the account is Managed then you will need to use the Accounts page to change the status.
+If the status of the account is Managed then you will need to use the Accounts page to change the status. the Accounts page to change the status.
 Show Ignored Display the accounts with a Status of Ignored .
 Hide Ignored Hide the accounts with a Status of Ignored .
 Export Use this button to export the listed data as either a JSON or CSV file.
 For more information, see Exporting data.
 C Refresh Retrieve and display an updated list of discovered accounts.
 Ignored accounts are not displayed if Hide Ignored is selected.

-Search Enter the character string to be used to search for a match.
-For more information, see Search box on page 74.
+Option Description Search Enter the character string to be used to search for a match.
+For more information, see Search box on page 75.